-Staked Silt Barrier
+Staked Turbidity Barrier

-Stormwater and Erosion Control
+Staked Turbidity Fence for Stormwater and Erosion Control

-The Staked Silt Barrier is one of our highest strength land-based barriers and is designed specifically for locations dealing with high water flows, such as stormwater runoff and site sheet flow.
-When installed correctly, barriers have been used to effectively control water flow across your site and direct water to sediment settling ponds or retention basins.
+The Triton Staked Silt Barrier is one of our highest strength land-based barriers and is designed specifically for locations dealing with high water flows, such as stormwater runoff and site sheet flow.
+When installed correctly, staked silt barriers have been used to effectively control water flow across your site and direct water to sediment settling ponds or retention basins.

-The staked barrier is typically used along road side ditches, shallow marshes, and lakes where a floating silt barrier or traditional silt fence would not work well.
+The staked silt barrier is typically used along road side ditches, shallow marshes, and lakes where a floating silt barrier or traditional silt fence would not work well.
 This barrier is made with A grade industrial membrane materials that offer a 350 lb. tensile strength.

 - Easily Located

-- Compact & Easy to use
+- Compact & Easy to Set Up

 Staked Silt Control Barrier Installation

-- Once entire run is in place and desired flow diversion path is in place then back-fill the 8 inch trench trapping the bottom 8 inches of the silt barrier, effectively creating a runoff seal.
-(If no backfill is available, use sand bags to create a bottom seal.
+- Once entire run is in place and desired flow diversion path is in place then back-fill the 8" inch trench trapping the bottom 8 inches of the silt barrier, effectively creating a runoff seal.
+If no backfill is available, use sandbags to create a bottom seal.